playabl/react-native-deltadna/README.md

   alert(result);
 });
 ```
 Similar to sending an event with the difference that we can react to the response with a callback.
+Params can be added in the same way they are added to events.

 ### License